 The Group's operating lease payments are due on premises taken on lease for operating activities.
-The lease expense for premises taken on lease, recognised as an expense for the year ended 31 August 2009 is GBP 18,346.
-The Group's future minimum operating lease payments in respect of non-cancelable leases are as below:
+The Lease expense for premises taken on lease, recognized as an expense for the year ended 31 August 2009 is GBP 18,346.
+The Group's future minimum operating lease payments in respect of non-cancelable leases is as under:

-2009 2008

-£'000 £,000
+£'000 2008 £'000

-Amounts due within one year 39

-Amounts due between two and five years 30 -
+Amounts due within one year Amounts due between two and five years 39 30 -

 Amounts due in greater than five years - -

-Total 69